 2. What Factor Is Most Important for Women’s Winter Walking Shoes?

-It’s no secret that walking shoes are built with both from the ground up for exceptional performance, sizing, comfort, and support.
+It’s no secret that walking shoes are built from the ground up for exceptional performance, sizing, comfort, and support.
 That said, spending some extra dollars on an extra pair of walking shoes is not advised.

 If you want to complete your running training, you absolutely don’t need to add a second pair of “dressy” or “sporty” winter walking shoes to your collection.